jakobx0/FerrumWeb/README.md

 ## Features

-- Extracts all HTML links on the site
+- Extracts all links on the site
-- Stores the discovered URL wtih a unique ID and parent ID
 - Persists data in a SQLite database (table: `link`)
 - Recursively crawls websites up to a configurable depth
+- Visualizes data in a static png or dynamic graph

-## 📊 Visualization
+## Visualization

 Each link is saved with its **parent URL** and **depth level**, allowing you to visualize the structured hierarchy of your crawled website: